Looking for Japanese audio lessons?

 You can get them on JapanesePod101 and just learn with their audio/video lesson program for beginners (click here to take a look).

-All beginners should learn how to introduce themselves in Japanese.
+Good.
+This is the first thing that beginners should learn.
 So, this is a great first lesson for you to take.

 - Hajimemashite, Risa desu.